janekhaertter/Japit/README.md

 Check out the [Getting Started](https://japit.dev/docs/getting-started/installation) guide.

+# Legal Notice (Impressum) and Privacy Policy

+By German law (Telemediengesetz - TMG), I am required to provide a legal notice and a privacy policy.
+You can find them [here](https://japit.dev/legal-notice) and [here](https://japit.dev/privacy-policy).

 <!-- # Getting Started
 Right now the easiest way to get started is by cloning the repository and making changes to `src/main.ts`.